Semantic segmentation of multispectral photoacoustic images using deep learning: Materials and methods

 \section{Materials and methods}

-In this section, we describe the deep learning-based method for semantic annotation of PA data (Sec. \ref{sec:meth:dl}), the data set we acquired for training and validating our method (Sec. \ref{sec:meth:data}) as well as our experimental design (Sec. \ref{sec:meth:exp}).
+In this section, we describe the data set we acquired and annotated for the training and validation of our method (cf. Section~\ref{sec:meth:data}) and the deep learning-based methods for semantic annotation of PA data (cf. Section~\ref{sec:meth:dl}).